 Coverage From a Partner

-If you want to sign up for coverage on your partner’s policy, their employer might require some documentation from you to prove your relationship.
+If you want to enroll on your partner’s policy, their employer might require some documentation from you to prove your relationship.
 That could be a state or municipal domestic partnership registration, a state civil union license, or a partnership affidavit form provided by your health insurer.
 The latter is a statement signed by both of you swearing that you live together, share living expenses, are in a committed relationship, and are not married to anyone else.

 Coverage From a Parent

-If you’re age 26 or younger, you can get health coverage from a parent’s insurance plan.
-The ACA requires all companies that provide health insurance for employees’ children to make this coverage available for children up to 26 years old.
+If you’re age 25 or younger, you can get health coverage from a parent’s insurance plan.
+The ACA requires all companies that provide health insurance for employees’ children to make this coverage available for children until they turn 26 years old.

-You can still get coverage under a parent’s plan if you don’t live together – or even in the same state.
+You can still get coverage under a parent’s plan if you don’t live together — or even in the same state.
 However, if you live in a different state, you might have to pay extra to see providers who aren’t in your parent’s local network.
-Check the details of your parent’s plan to find out about coverage and costs before signing up.
+Check the details of your parent’s plan to find out about health insurance costs and coverage before signing up.

 Also, be aware that if you’re on a parent’s health plan, your parent will probably receive notifications about your health care.
 If you don’t want Mom or Dad knowing every time you see the doctor or have a medical test, you’ll need to find a plan of your own.